 But you have to make sure that you keep on finding good opportunities and create solid returns for the firm in order to advance.

-You don’t need to find an opportunity like a Twitter or an Instagram to get to the partner-level – believe me that only happens once a lifetime!
+You don’t need to find an opportunity like a Twitter or an Instagram to get to the partner level – believe me, that only happens once in a lifetime!
 It’s more important to get consistent good opportunities rather than one-off success.

 How Much Money Can You Make as a Venture Capitalist?

 There are three key ways you can earn money: base salary, year-end bonus, and carry (money you invest alongside the firm when they invest in a company).

 Your basic salary in venture capital will be higher than what you would make as an investment banking analyst or a private equity analyst.

 Bonuses are lower at early-stage firms because there’s not as much money to go around but at late-stage venture capital, bonuses are higher and are closer to what you’d earn by working with private equity or pension funds.

 Most times you’ll get a small bonus but you won’t become a millionaire with these investments.

 To profit from carrying, you need to be working at the firm for a long time and should have invested in dozens of portfolio companies.